K1297/Blockwave/README.md

 # Acknowledgements

-We are very grateful for these organizations for their contributions to our decentralized content sharing dapp:
+We are very grateful for these organizations for their contributions to our dapp:

 -   [Spheron](https://spheron.network/) for their SDK which is used to upload images and NFT metadata to IPFS.
 -   [Mantle](https://www.mantle.xyz/) and [Shardeum](https://shardeum.org/) communities for providing the blockchain networks and smart contract ecosystem that Blockwave runs on.